 - Use “commentary driving.”
+A driving coach should instruct.
 This means having your teen drive and provide feedback about any object or event you encounter that could result in the need to change speed, direction or both.

 - Be patient.
 You and your teen may become stressed during these sessions.
-Remaining relaxed and even-tempered can go a long way toward reducing your new driver’s stress and help improve driving skills.
+Remaining relaxed and even-tempered can go a long way toward reducing your teen driver’s stress and help improve driving skills.

 - Be positive.
 Remember to point out and reinforce good driving behavior.